 competitive.
 Please note it is in the best interest of the school to

 distribute these awards to as many students as possible.

 Complete applications will reflect the

-Scholarship (FEETS) Application Form completed and submitted through the website before the deadline.
+Scholarship (FEETS) Application Form completed and submitted before the deadline.

 If students wish to apply for more than one category, they will need to submit additional

-copies of the FEETS Application Form and supporting documentation for each of the awards, scholarships, or fellowships to be considered.
+copies of the FEETS Application Form and supporting documentation for each of the awards, scholarships, or assistantships to be considered.

 letters of recommendation (if applicable) required for consideration must be submitted